-While the popular spa town was mentioned in several of her books, it has played a larger role in two of her books.
+While the popular spa town is mentioned in several of her books, it played a larger role in two of her books.
 Her final novel, Persuasion, takes inspiration from the cobblestone streets and Georgian facade of Bath.
 The reader follows heroine Anne Elliot, perhaps Austen’s most mature and independent heroine, through the streets of Bath, holding her head high despite coming face-to-face with Mr Wentworth, whose proposal she turned down some years ago (on bad advice).

 Visit Bath, the gateway to the Cotswolds, on our long distance walking path, the Cotswolds Way.
 You can also visit Bath on the self drive trip through the Cotswolds.

-The fictional estate, Pemberley, is supposedly located in Derbyshire, the central region of England known for the Peak District.
+In Pride & Prejudice, the fictional estate, Pemberley, is supposedly located in Derbyshire, the central region of England known for the Peak District.
 One of Austen’s famous lines, “what are men compared to rocks and mountains?” evokes her respect for mother nature, positioning nature as a higher entity than all things manmade.